-Rear Vues: In this article, we will take a look at some of the vintage 1960 Corvette magazine ads as well as some history, trivia and fun facts from 1960.
+In this article, we will take a look at some of the vintage 1960 Corvette Magazine Ads as well as some history, trivia, and fun facts from 1960.

-These ads appeared in 2010 issues of Vette Vues Magazine.
-Let us look in our Rear Vues and see what was going on.
+The following ads appeared in the 2010 issues of Vette Vues Magazine.
+But first, let us look in our Rear Vues and see what was going on during that time.

 Politics in 1960